- Applying to study

 - Student Welfare Service - for advice on visa matters when changing your enrolment, financial assistance, help with Western Sydney University policies and procedures and referral to other services.

-- Student Advisors are available at Student Central – a place to ask questions, get help and important information.
+- Student Advisors are available at Student Services Hub – a place to ask questions, get help and important information.

 - Counselling Service – free and confidential service for all students.
 The Counselling Service can help with culture shock or any other personal or study related issues